-Ras Al Khaimah to build world's longest zip line
+Dare you ride the world's longest zip line?

 Alongside the zip line, the RAKTDA says a new ice rink and hiking and mountain biking routes are in the works.

-There will also be a new viewing deck 1,300 meters up Jebel Jais mountain.
+There are also plans for a new viewing deck 1,300 meters up Jebel Jais mountain.
 The terrace will showcase the mountain's spectacular views -- which stretch to the Arabian Sea -- but also promote and protect local flora and fauna.

 The RAKTDA says it's determined to ensure all new developments are eco-friendly.